Rhythm of the Day

 Music, Yoga and Movement

-BP has the opportunity to offer three specials every week.
+BP has the opportunity to offer specials every week.
 Zazzy Zoe offers music twice a week to our classroom.
-Teacher Olivia is a certified yoga instructor through Yoga Playgrounds.
-Teacher Olivia offers age-appropriate yoga and mindfulness once a week.
 Teacher Donna incorporates movement, music and skill-building games in a fun-filled special once a week.
-Music, yoga and movement help expand the range of expressive possibilities and we are proud to offer both at school.
+Teacher Talia leads a kid centered yoga session a few days a week.
+Music and movement help expand the range of expressive possibilities and we are proud to offer both at school.